OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/statecu/statecu.md

 ## Background ##

-StateCU is the State of Colorado's consumptive use model, which simulates consumptive use for agricultural and municipal demands.
+StateCU is the State of Colorado's consumptive use model, which simulates consumptive use for agricultural demands.
 The model can be run using monthly or daily timestep depending on consumptive use method.

 Input to the model consists of consumptive use locations such as climate stations and ditch structures,